New: Social Connector Program

 Social Support Group

-The Thursday Club provides a range of activities in a supportive environment.
+Social Support Groups provide a range of activities in a stimulating and supportive environment.
 The group enjoys each other’s company, encouraging social interactions.
-This group offers respite for carers.
+This group supports people with memory loss and offers respite for carers.

 Who: Older people aged 65 years or over

-When: Thursday 10am – 3pm (or a shorter day if requested) at our Eltham centre
+When: Thursdays and Fridays 10am – 3pm (or a shorter day if requested) at our Eltham centre

 Older Adult Activity